The first 42 days of postpartum can shape the next 42 years.

-All postpartum mothers need extra support to fully heal from giving birth and preventing any issues from arising months to years later.
+All postpartum mothers/birth persons need extra support to fully heal from giving birth and preventing any issues from arising months to years later.
 Nutrition and lifestyle choices have a significant impact on recovery and establishing a healthy milk supply.
-I support all mothers regardless if they are breastfeeding or not.
+I support all birth givers regardless if they are breastfeeding or not.

 Post birth, you may be left feeling depleted and overwhelmed.
 This feeling may come on anytime in the first few years after giving birth.
 If you had complications during your pregnancy or if you had a complicated birth, your nutrient reserves might be further depleted.